KARE and other apps

-Apps specially developed within the School of Pharmacy
+Apps developed within the School of Pharmacy and Bioengineering.

 This app has been designed to be used as a learning tool for As Level Chemistry and Biology students for use in a research Keele University research project that aims to evaluate the effectiveness of Augmented Reality in science education.